CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Methodology

 A key challenge in creating a unified LoD model is training it to perform effectively across the entire spectrum of detail, from full fidelity to aggressive simplification.
 A model trained only on high-quality views would not learn a meaningful simplification behavior.
-To address this, we propose a coarse-to-fine training strategy that forces the model to learn a representation that is robust at all viewing scales.
+To address this, we propose a virtual distance scaling training strategy that forces the model to learn a representation that is robust at all viewing scales.

 During each training iteration, we randomly sample a virtual distance scale factor $s_v$ from a predefined range (e.g., $\mathcal{U}(1, 10)$), where $\mathcal{U}$ denotes a uniform distribution.
 This strategy compels the model to optimize its parameters not only for the ground-truth camera views (where $s_v=1$) but also for simulated distant views ($s_v > 1$).